Ash (Reception)

 All children will bring home a sharing book for you to share and read to them.
 This is an opportunity to foster the love for reading.
 Please ensure you make this a quiet, special time such as bedtime.
 This is a perfect opportunity for them to hear how stories are read, engage with book and talk about the characters and events which are happening.

-Your child will also bring home a school reading book.
+Later in the term your child will also bring home a school reading book.
 This book is matched to their phonic ability and one that they can read independently.
 On occasions they may need some support but please encourage them to read it independently and Fred talk any words they are unsure about.

 Reading Rockets